Locations:

 Liver Tumor Clinic

-Cleveland Clinic’s Liver Tumor Clinic provides leading-edge management and treatment of diverse and complex liver malignancies.
+Cleveland Clinic’s Liver Tumor Clinic provides leading-edge management and treatment of complex liver malignancies.
 Patients have access to a multidisciplinary team of specialists — hepatobiliary and transplant surgeons, hepatologists, oncologists, radiation oncologists, interventional radiologists and specialized nurse coordinators — in a one-stop clinic, eliminating multiple appointments with different physicians at various locations.

 “Having such a resource at our disposal is an extremely valuable tool for optimal care for the increasingly complex and challenging cases we see,” Dr. Estfan says.
 “Shared clinic visits allow the team to discuss care as viewed from different vantage points.
 The cumulative multispecialty expertise allows piecing together different aspects of treatment and management to form a comprehensive care plan that is unique to every patient.”